Ujemi svojo priložnost za počitniško delo že zdaj

 3. Do you need a Slovenian bank account?

 Yes, to receive your earnings, you must open a Slovenian or EU bank account.
+We recommend opening a bank account online: N26 or Revolut.

 4.How much do you receive in your bank account if you are a NON-RESIDENT?